-Management Objective: 100% (-10% variance) of all riparian management areas will be consistent with the silviculture prescription after harvesting.
+Management Objective: 100% (-10% variance) of all riparian management areas will be consistent with the silviculture prescription/site plan after harvesting.

 Riparian areas occur next to the banks of streams, lakes and wetlands and include both the area covered by continuous high moisture content and the adjacent upland vegetation.
-Riparian management areas contribute to sustainable forest management of TFL 30 through the conservation of riparian and aquatic environments which are key for the survival of flora and fauna species.
+Riparian management areas contribute to sustainable forest management of TFL 30 through the conservation of riparian and aquatic environments, which are key for the survival of flora and fauna species.
 Riparian management areas also provide for critical habitats, home ranges, and travel corridors for wildlife.

-Over the last harvesting year (April 1, 2003 to March 31, 2004), from a review of our Incident Tracking System and EMS final harvest inspection forms, 100% (30 out of 30 cutblocks) of all riparian management areas were consistent with the silviculture prescription after harvesting.
-The represents a similar number to that obtained last year on 36 openings harvested.
+Over the last harvesting year (April 1, 2004 to March 31, 2005), from a review of our Incident Tracking System and EMS final harvest inspection forms, 100% of all riparian management areas were consistent with the site plans after harvesting.